 40% of Greeks Live in Athens

 Greece has a population of 11 million people.
-40% of this population live in Athens.
+40% of this population lives in Athens.
 That’s almost 4.5 million residents in the Greek capital.

 Greece’s population is largely homogeneous.
 98% of people residing in the country are native Greeks.